FokaKefir/KepKreator/README.md

 Kovács Gergely Neptun

 $ The project: \
-The plan is to generate images using Generative Adversial Networks (GANs).
+The plan is to generate images using Conditional Generative Adversial Networks (cGANs).